Item:

 The helmet shell still has both the dome headed chinstrap retaining rivets, which hold the interior pickelhaube style chin strap lugs in place.
 One of these still has the metal ending of the chinstrap.
 It also retains both of the extended ventilation side lugs, which are the correct longer stepped version for size 62 shells.
 This would ensure proper installation of a Stirnpanzer brow plate regardless of shell size.

 All three liner splint pins are still present, including the correct thicker rear pin, and all retain the camouflage paint.
 The original earliest pattern leather band liner is still present, held in placed by the two front split pins and the rear pin.
-There are only two small remnants of the original leather panels which are hanging off of the liner band by a thread.
-There is also a name written on the back brim of the helmet, which could be discerned, making this a great research project!
+All three original leather panels are intact.
 As this helmet still has the M1916 liner band, this soldier wore this helmet from 1916 through 1918, painting it camouflage per the instructions of the July of 1918 Ludendorff Camouflage Directive.

 The shell still has an original maker mark over the left ear: G.62.
 This is the marking for helmet maker Gebrueder Gnuechtel A.G., Lauter in Sachsen, which made shells in ONLY size 62 during the WWI period.
 This is a very sought-after maker, whose helmets have a unique shape that experienced collectors will recognize immediately.
 The top of the shell has a rolling mill mark, R400, indicating the steel was made at Stahlwerk Röchling in Volkingen.